mlp9/Comprehensive-H1-B-Visa-Data-Analysis-using-Python/README.md

 ● Text processing: We replace names bi-weekly, month and week by year as we convert all the wages to annual rate.

+## Data Analysis
+We are going to use interactive plots including bar plots, line charts, histograms to display statistics descriptions, and maps to show geographical results allowing us to hover over the plot for more details.
+For example, to show the number of applications per state, we will apply the bar chart to show the numbers before using a heat map to capture results in every state.